Rectal Prolapse

 - Presentation in children with CF >5 years of age is rare.

-- Excessive straining with bowel movements from constipation and toilet training (hips and knees flexed) is the most common cause in industrialized countries.
+- Excessive straining with bowel movements from constipation and toilet training (hips and knees flexed) is the most common cause in industrialized nations.

 - CF